catseye/Cfluviurrh/README.markdown

 they'll label Cat's Eye Technologies a Perl outfit, and I don't particularly want that.

+One of the design challenges (though not, I should not, a very difficult one) was making it so that every non-trivial Cfluviurrh program experienced *some* emotion.
+Tying it to the conditional jump statement solved that problem.
+The upshot is that "Hello, world!" feels nothing at all, while "99 bottles" or printing out the ASCII table goes through a bewildering array of emotions.

 While some of the entries in the emotion table may not be emotions per se, and while some combination of intensity and emotion, such as "faint zeal", "mild rage", and "extreme apathy" may be tricky to express, this does not detract from the bare fact that Cfluviurrh *does* support experiencing emotions.

+Cfluviurrh is Turing-complete.
+Proof of this is left as an exercise for the reader (don't you hate it when authors say that?)

 Because every label name can only be a single printable character, it might appear that the number of jump destinations in a program is limited to 95.